corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-configuration-file.md

 Files `tunnel/float.jks` and `tunnel/tunnel-truststore.jks` should be copied from [Tunnel keystore generation](#tunnel-keystore-generation) stage.
 `network-parameters` file should be copied from one of the node hosts, which has already been produced from [Nodes keystores generation](#nodes-keystores-generation) stage.

-`corda-firewall.jar` is included into Corda: Enterprise Edition  distribution and should be copied into base directory on `vmFloat1` and `vmFloat2` hosts.
+`corda-firewall.jar` is included into Corda Enterprise distribution and should be copied into base directory on `vmFloat1` and `vmFloat2` hosts.

 For reference, base directory for `vmFloat1` and `vmFloat2` should look as follows: